IndigoUnited/js-dejavu/README.md

 var myUnlockedInstance = new MyUnlockedClass();
-myUnlockedInstance.undeclaredProperty = 'foo'   // Properties can be added to the instance myUnlockedInstance.run = function () {          // Methods can be replaced in the isntance
+myUnlockedInstance.undeclaredProperty = 'foo'   // Properties can be added to the instance myUnlockedInstance.run = function () {          // Methods can be replaced in the instance
     console.log('im running naked!');
 };
 ```

 #### By setting the global option:

-This will change the default option, but classes can still override the behaviour with the $locked flag.
+This will change the default behaviour, but classes can still override it with the $locked flag.

 ```
 dejavu.options.locked = false;